-With its origins in ancient Chinese culture and going back at least 1,000 years (depending on the scholars and research interpretations even to 4,000 years ago), a very broad variety of Qigong forms and styles have developed which – on top level – perhaps can best be segmented in inner (nei) and outer (wei) forms of Qigong.
+With its origins in ancient Chinese culture and going back at least 1,000 years (depending on the scholars and research interpretations even to 4,000 years ago), a very broad variety of Qigong forms and styles have developed which — on top level — perhaps can best be segmented in inner (nei) and outer (wei) forms of Qigong.

-For instance, in Traditional Chinese Medicine (TCM) Qigong is used for preventive and curative treatments, in Confucianism to support longevity and improve morality, in Daoism (Taoism) and Buddhism it’s part of meditative practices and Qi Life Energy cultivating practices, and in the martial arts it’s used to improve combat competencies.
+For instance, in Traditional Chinese Medicine (TCM), Qigong is used for preventive and curative treatments, in Confucianism to support longevity and improve morality, in Daoism (Taoism) and Buddhism it’s part of meditative practices and Qi Life Energy cultivating practices, and in the martial arts it’s used to improve combat competencies.

 Today, Qigong training, exercises and practices often integrate many other ancient Chinese or Taoist practices into the art, such as Neidan or Inner Alchemy, Zhan Zhuang or Standing Meditation, and Tao Yin or Taoist Yoga, to name a few.

 It’s based on the idea to cultivate our powerful sexual energy, and transform and redirect it to create better physical health, prolong life, improve vitality and creativity, and refine sexuality into more spiritual realms.

-It’s also used to heal sexual or genital problems, like erectile dysfunction, premature ejaculation, difficult (sexual) relationships, low libido, prostate problems, energetic blockages of reproduction organs, PMS (Premenstrual Syndrome), and menstrual problems, among other health issues.
+It’s also used to heal sexual or genital problems, like erectile dysfunction, premature ejaculation, difficult (sexual) relationships, low libido, prostate problems, energetic blockages of reproduction organs, PMS (Premenstrual Syndrome), and other menstrual problems, to name some health issues.

 Additionally, it’s also exercised to have a better sex-life and better sexual vitality and “performance,” for instance to become multi-orgasmic in one’s sexual relationships.